Iligan: Seaport

-The Port of Iligan is located along the northern central coastal area of Mindanao facing the Iligan Bay with geographical coordinates of approximately 8°13′56″N 124°13′54″E.
+The Port of Iligan is located along the northern central coastal area of Mindanao facing Iligan Bay with geographical coordinates of approximately 8°13′56″N 124°13′54″E.

 It serves the port users and passengers coming from the hinterlands of the provinces of Lanao del Norte, Lanao del Sur, parts of Misamis Oriental, and the Cities of Iligan and Marawi.

-Passenger and cargo shipping lines operating in the Port of Iligan serve the cities of Manila, Cebu City, and Ozamiz.
+Passenger and cargo shipping lines operating in the Port of Iligan serve the cities of Cebu, and Ozamiz.

 There are around seven private seaports in Iligan operated by their respective heavy industry companies.
 These private seaports can be found in Barangays Maria Cristina, Suarez, Tomas L. Cabili, Santa Filomena, and Kiwalan.

 Airports

-The main airport is Laguindingan Airport, located in the municipality of Laguindingan, Misamis Oriental, which opened on June 15, 2013, the airport replaced Lumbia Airport as the main airport of Misamis Oriental and Northern Mindanao.
-It has daily commercial flights to and from Manila, Cebu, Davao, Zamboanga, Tagbilaran, Iloilo, Bacolod, Caticlan, Dumaguete and Clark via Philippine Airlines and Cebu Pacific.
+The main airport is Laguindingan Airport, located in the municipality of Laguindingan, Misamis Oriental, which opened on June 15, 2013.
+The airport replaced Lumbia Airport as the main airport of Misamis Oriental and Northern Mindanao.
+It has daily commercial flights to and from Cebu, Davao, via Philippine Airlines and Cebu Pacific.

-Maria Cristina Airport (Momongan Airport), is located in Balo-i, Lanao del Norte, and was the main airport of Iligan in the late 1980s.
+Maria Cristina Airport is located in Balo-i and was the main airport of Iligan in the late 1980s.
 Aerolift Philippines, a now-defunct regional airline, ceased its services when its passenger plane crashed into some structures at the end of the runway of the Manila Domestic Airport in 1990 which resulted to its bankruptcy.
 Thus, it ended its service to Iligan's airport at Balo-i which also resulted in the closure of the airport.
 Philippine Airlines served the city for many years before ending flights in 1998 due to the Asian financial crisis.